cdgalang/repocomptia/Chapter 4/Cloud Services Models.md

 * API development
 * Business analytics: can be used to analyze large datasets, processing, visualization and reporting

 ### Software as a Service (SaaS)
+Key Characteristics of SaaS:
+* delivers software apps to the internet
+* has suscription basis
+* can access software applications from any device
+* no installation
+* automatic updates
+* highly scalable and available
+* Customer relationship management
+* email collaboration such as Microsoft 365 and Google Workspace
+* Office Productivity
+* Human Resource Management
+* Accounting and finance